llvm/llvm-project/llvm/docs/AssignmentTracking.md

 As this is an experimental work in progress so there are some items we still need to tackle:

-* LLVM is trying to replace usage of `Undef` with `Poison`.
-Use `Poison` rather than `Undef` as the sentinal to denote "unknown location" for the address.
-See D133293.
-This will be unecessary if the address can be removed, as described below.

 * As mentioned in test llvm/test/DebugInfo/assignment-tracking/X86/diamond-3.ll,
   the analysis should treat escaping calls like untagged stores.